peteyb1313/keg-token/README.md

 1. Install Metamask on your phone
 2. Setup Metamask wallet
-3. At the top of your wallet, change from "Ethereum Main Network" to "Ropsten Test Network"
+3. At the top of your wallet, change from "Ethereum Main Network" to "Kovan Test Network"
 4. At the bottom of your wallet, select "Import Tokens"
-5. For "Token Address" paste `0x1b12242029405ceb7e1c672e9a6e3c784c1b1865` this is the address for Pint Tokens (PINT)
+5. For "Token Address" paste `0x921f08D2078b15416876fD219cDADB40A46C2feC` this is the address for Pint Tokens (PINT)
 6. Swipe down to refresh your tokens.
 7. Send and receive PINTs!